MilliQan Experiment: MilliQan detector

 The MilliQan experiment is located in an underground access tunnel 33m from CMS.
 It is shielded from CMS by 17m of rock, protecting it from hadronic backgrounds while allowing millicharged particles to pass through to the detector.
 Located 70m underground, it is also shielded from cosmic ray backgrounds penetrating through the surface of the earth.
 The detector consists of a set of plastic scintillator bars and slabs which are mounted to photo-multiplier tubes (PMTs).
 The basic concept of the MilliQan detector is to exploit the relationship between ionization and charge in scintillator: ionization in scintillator due to a charged particle is proportional to the charge squared.
 This means that small charges will deposit amounts of energy that are small enough to evade the general purpose LHC detectors but large enough to be seen in a dedicated detector.
-Additionally, a charged particle will deposit a consistent amount of energy as it passes though a scintillator, so aligning a series of layers—consisting of scintillator coupled to PMTs—with the LHC P5 interaction point allows the experiment to be sensitive to millicharged particles.
+Additionally, a charged particle will deposit a consistent amount of energy as it passes through a scintillator, so aligning a series of layers—consisting of scintillator coupled to PMTs—with the LHC P5 interaction point allows the experiment to be sensitive to millicharged particles.